hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/extentions/test_extention/background.md

 3. **Clearer Test Functions:**  Test names are more descriptive, and the comments explain the test logic, making the tests easier to understand.

-4. **Exception Handling:** The `test_executeScript_with_invalid_tabId` demonstrates a test for invalid input.
+4. **Exception Handling:** The `test_executeScript_with_invalid_tabId` demonStartes a test for invalid input.

 5. **Realistic Testing (Partial):**  The tests now do a better job of simulating the behavior of the original Javascript.
-However, to comprehensively test the JavaScript code in a realistic manner, a more complex and comprehensive mocking strategy would be needed.
+However, to comprehensively test the JavaScript code in a realistic manner, a more complex and comprehensive mocking Startegy would be needed.
 In a real test environment, you'd likely use more sophisticated mocking to handle asynchronous events.

 **To Run the Tests:**